-That’s okay though because we've got your back.
-We’ve scoured the internet for games and apps that will fill your summer with less video-zombies and more education!
+We’ve scoured the internet for games and apps that will fill your weekends with fewer video-zombies and more education!
 So next time they ask for screen time, check these out weird and weirdly educational apps.

 Does your kid like money?
 Mine does.
 By the time she was 5 she could add, subtract, multiply — all you had to do was put a dollar sign in front of the numbers.